Looking for a Biblical Christian Church Pastor to Officiate Your Simple Beach Wedding or Vow Renewal Ceremony?

 It was while working as a hospital chaplain that I began to receive requests to officiate weddings for couples coming to the beaches of Gulf Shores, Alabama.
 I had to put up this web site to help curtail the phone calls that were interrupting my patient visits!
 While my talent and background as a Christian comedian should assure you of my ability to work last minute changes and adaptations, my background, education, and experience as a local church pastor and hospital chaplain assures you of my commitment to a professionalism you count-on.

-If you visit our Photography page you’ll be able to learn about some no-cost photography and affordable keepsake photography options for only $100 and $150.
+If you visit our Photography page you’ll be able to learn about some no-cost photography and affordable keepsake photography options if one of my children are available on your wedding date to help with that.

 The fee for my services is for my time, getting in my schedule, and receiving assurance that I will certainly be there to make your wedding ceremony happen – legally and lovingly!
 The little extra bonus that you get for giving me the honor of officiating is planning assistance and future pastoral care availability.